ztp-at/RKSV/README.md

 	Usage: ./verify_receipt.py <format> <key store> [<receipt string>]

 This script verifies receipts.
 The used certificates or public keys must be available in the given key store.
-The formats `jws` and `qr` are supported.
+The formats `jws`, `qr` and `csv` are supported.
 If `receipt string` is given, the receipt from the command line is verified, otherwise the script reads and verifies receipts from stdin.
 If all receipts are valid the script prints nothing, if the verification fails it will print an error message.

 convert.py
 ----------